Bill Crews (minister): Biography

 Bill Crews was born in England in 1944 and migrated to Australia in his early years.
-He studied electrical engineering at the University of New South Wales under a scholarship provided by Amalgamated Wireless (Australasia) (AWA).
+He studied electrical engineering at the University of New South Wales under a scholarship provided by AWA.
 He worked with AWA in microelectronic research studying the properties of silicon until 1971, including building the first machine in Australia to grow ultra pure single crystal silicon.

 In late 1969, he first visited the Wayside Chapel in Kings Cross and ultimately became involved in voluntary programs, visiting the elderly, sick and shut-ins of the Woolloomooloo-Kings Cross area.

 By 1971, he had decided to quit engineering and work full-time at the Wayside Chapel.
 Crews was a member of the team that created the first 24-hour crisis centre in Australia.
 By 1972 he was director of the crisis centre and directed all the social work programs of the Wayside Chapel until 1983.
 During that time he established the first program in Australia to reunite adoptees and birth parents (Reunion Register), and the first program to assist parents who were at risk of abusing their children (Child Abuse Prevention Service).
 He also established the first modern youth refuge in Australia.

-In 1973 he was made a member of the New South Wales Drug and Alcohol Authority and was intimately involved in establishing drug rehabilitation, education and prevention programs throughout New South Wales.
+In 1973, he was made a member of the New South Wales Drug and Alcohol Authority and was intimately involved in establishing drug rehabilitation, education and prevention programs throughout New South Wales.
 Together with Ted Noffs, in 1978 they created the first Life Education Centre, that have since spread all over Australia, Hong Kong, Thailand, New Zealand, England and America, promoting drug avoidance and harm minimization strategies.